schacon/showoff/README.md

 * Syntax Highlighting

-    > Using GitHub flavored markdown, code fences will automatically be syntax highlighted making it incredibly easy to integrate code samples.
+    > Using GitHub flavored markdown, code fences will automatically be syntax highlighted, making it incredibly easy to integrate code samples.

 * Code Execution

-    > Slides are able to provide execution and show results for JavaScript, and Coffeescript live within the browser.
+    > Slides are able to provide execution and show results for JavaScript and Coffeescript live within the browser.
 This allows for live demonstrations of code.

 * Web

-    > The system is simply a website which allows for a lot of possibilities.

-### The Ugly

-* Lack of style

-    > Most presentation packages have better templates.
+    >Slide presentations are basically websites -- they run in your browser from your desktop.
+This allows for a wide range of possibilities for customization and expandability.

+* Basic Templating and Color Schemes

+    > Several templates and color scheme options have been provided to help you get started.
+While Parade does not currently provide anything near the variety of many other presentation packages, it is well-suited for basic presentations.

-* Speed of Layout and Animation
+* Design Flexibility (pros and cons)

     > Unless you're skilled in CSS/Animations, you will likely have a harder time creating presentations with as much polish as other programs provide.
+However, this approach also makes Parade incredibly flexible if you do understand CSS/Animations.

+### Works In Progress

 * Resizing